usc-isi-i2/wikidata-kgtk-releases/README.md

 We will be updating the KGTK releases for Wikidata files here soon.

 ## Adding a new file
 Simply fill in a new row in the `dumps.csv` file of the repository.
-Then regenerate the html of the script and you are ready to go
+Then regenerate the html of the script:

+`java -jar WikidataDumps-1.0-SNAPSHOT-jar-with-dependencies.jar -i pathToCSV -o website`

 ## Website